jinnotgin/atlassian-firebase-auth-bridge/README.md

 javascript:alert(1)
 ```

----

 ### Atlassian callback

 ```http
 GET /auth/atlassian/callback
 ```

-This is called by Atlassian, not by the frontend directly.
+This endpoint is called by Atlassian, not by the frontend application directly.

-The callback URL must exactly match the value configured in the Atlassian developer console and in `ATLASSIAN_REDIRECT_URI`.
+The callback URL must exactly match both:

+- The callback URL configured in the Atlassian developer console.
----
+- `ATLASSIAN_REDIRECT_URI`.

 ### Exchange login code